About SSL Vocalstrip 2

 First the signal enters a fixed ratio downwards expander, designed to reduce room ambience, spill or breath noise that is often brought up by the subsequent compression.

 To set the level at which the level reduction is introduced, turn the Exp Thresh (Expander Threshold).
-Turn the threshold to 0dB to stop the expander affecting the input signal.
+Signals below this level will be reduced, expanding the dynamic range.
+Turn the threshold all the way down to -96dB to stop the expander affecting the input signal.
 The amount of level reduction introduced is shown in the green bar above the Exp Thresh knob.

 The compressor offers fully variable Ratio, Thresh (threshold), Attack, Release and Makeup controls, along with a choice of Hard or Soft Knee.